Witiko/git-parallel/README.md

 	drwxr-xr-x   3 witiko witiko  4096 Jan 23 19:26 .gitparallel

 	$ gp rm repoB
-	The Git-parallel repository
+	The Git-parallel repository 'repoB' is active.

-		repoB

-	is active.
 By removing it, the contents of your active Git repository WILL BE LOST!
 To approve the removal, specify the -f / --force option.

 	$ gp rm --force repoB
 	Removed the active Git-parallel repository 'repoB' from '/tmp/foobar'.